 * At the other end of the UK, a newspaper in Elgin asked me if I could confirm that the Team would be moving to RAF Lossiemouth on the Moray Firth.

 Many airfields were ruled out because of their location at the extremities of the UK.
-The Red Arrows need to be based reasonably close to the major air display locations otherwise there will be a lot of transit flying, very expensive in terms of fuel and wear and tear on aircraft.
-In that respect Brize Norton or Fairford might have been suitable since the majority of UK air displays were south of Birmingham but bases in Scotland, Wales and Northern Ireland were non-starters.
+The Red Arrows need to be based reasonably close to the major air display locations otherwise there will be a lot of transit flying, which is very expensive in terms of fuel and wear and tear on aircraft.
+In that respect Brize Norton or Fairford might, but only might, have been suitable since the majority of UK air displays were south of Birmingham but bases in Scotland, Wales and Northern Ireland were non-starters.
 Taking everything into consideration, we were not surprised to learn that the study concluded that there was no airfield in the whole of the UK more suitable than Scampton.
 We at Scampton had come to that conclusion weeks earlier - and without spending any money!